Google Antigravity vs Sourcegraph Cody

 Quick Verdict

-Sourcegraph Cody excels at enterprise codebases and code search with a score of 89/100.
+Sourcegraph Cody focuses on Enterprise Codebases and Code Search and scores 86/100 in our independent evaluation.
 Cody excels at understanding large, complex codebases across multiple repositories.

 đ Visual Score Comparison